Requesting permission to enrol

 You can self-enrol into a maximum of 24 units per half year (typically 4 courses) on ISIS.
 The first half of year includes Summer Session, Semester 1 and Autumn Session and the second half of year includes Winter Session, Semester 2 and Spring Session.

-If you would like to enrol in more than 24 units and meet the eligibility criteria, you can request to overload by completing the Manage My Degree eForm on ISIS uploading the notification your permission request has been approved the Course Convener:
+If you would like to enrol in more than 24 units and meet the eligibility criteria, you can request to overload by completing the Manage My Degree eForm on ISIS uploading a copy of the notification received confirming permission has been granted by the Course Convener.

 You are not considered to be overloading if you enrol in a non-standard session course and the class dates for this do not overlap with the standard semester dates.
-In this situation, please complete an Application for Enrolment Change instead and email this to science.enquiries@anu.edu.au with the notification your permission request has been approved by the Course Convener as soon as possible and within three business days.
+In this situation, please complete an Application for Enrolment Change (PDF, 640KB) instead and email this to Student Services based on the College offering the course (see table below) with a copy of the notification received confirming permission has been granted by the Course Convener.

 How do I request to enrol in a course offered by another College?

 If you have space within your program requirements to enrol in an elective course, you can add and swap courses on ISIS up until Monday of Week 2 for Semester 1 and Semester 2 (this varies for non-standard session courses).
-If you are unsure or would like to double check about your program requirements, please contact science.enquiries@anu.edu.au for advice.
+If you are unsure or would like to double check about your program requirements, please contact Student Services based on the College offering your program for advice (see table below).

 After the last date to add courses on ISIS has passed, please contact the College offering the course you are interested in for information regarding their late enrolment process.
 Please note enrolling now may not be possible.